moseeh/filler/README.md

    docker build -t filler .
    ```

-3. Run the container with your solution mounted:
+3. Run the container with your solution(the binary) mounted:

    ```bash
    docker run -v "$(pwd)/solution":/filler/solution -it filler